iodigital-com/io-technology/data/blog/making-web-workers-enjoyable.md

 It achieves this by adopting an RPC (Remote Procedure Call)[^14] style for message transmission and leveraging JavaScript Proxies[^15] that maintain a reference to the original target.
 In essence, Comlink enables seamless access to any element from the Main Thread within a Web Worker and vice versa.
 This bidirectional accessibility significantly enhances the developer experience.
-Furthermore, when used in conjunction with TypeScript[^16] it supports autocomplete features, making coding even more efficient and enjoyable.
+Furthermore when used together with TypeScript[^16] it supports autocomplete features, making coding even more efficient and enjoyable.

 ### How to use Comlink